Jason Statham: Early life and education

-Jason Statham was born in Shirebrook on 26 July 1967, the son of dancer Eileen (née Yates) and street seller Barry Statham.
+Jason Statham was born on 26 July 1967 in Shirebrook, Derbyshire, England, the son of dancer Eileen (née Yates) and street seller Barry Statham.
 His father also worked odd jobs as a house painter, coal miner, and singer in the Canary Islands.
-Statham moved to Great Yarmouth, where he initially chose not to follow his father's career working the local market stalls, instead practising martial arts.
-He grew up alongside football player Vinnie Jones, with whom he would later act; Jones introduced him to football, and Statham went on to play for the local grammar school, which he attended from 1978 to 1983.
+Statham moved to Great Yarmouth, where he chose not to follow his father's career on the local market stalls, instead practising martial arts.
+He grew up alongside football player Vinnie Jones, with whom he would later act; Jones introduced him to football, and Statham played for the local grammar school, which he attended from 1978 to 1983.
 He was also passionate about diving, practising daily to perfect his techniques.
 He was a member of Great Britain's National Swimming Squad for 12 years, and competed for England at the 1990 Commonwealth Games in the 10 metre, 3 metre, and 1 metre events, coming tenth, eleventh and eighth respectively.
 He said in a 2003 interview that his time with the national squad was a "great experience" that taught him "discipline, focus, and certainly [kept him] out of trouble".

 Statham was spotted by the sports modelling agency Sports Promotions while training at London's Crystal Palace National Sports Centre.
-He was signed by Tommy Hilfiger, Griffin, and Levi's for various modelling contracts during their 1996 spring and summer collections.
+He was signed by Tommy Hilfiger, Griffin, and Levi's for modelling contracts during their 1996 spring and summer collections.
 In 1997, he became a model for the clothing brand French Connection.
-A spokesperson for the high street clothing chain said, "We chose Jason because we wanted our model to look like a normal guy.
+A spokesperson for the high street chain said, "We chose Jason because we wanted our model to look like a normal guy.
 His look is just right for now: very masculine and not too male-modelly."
 However, he was still forced to follow in his father's footsteps as a street seller to make ends meet, stating that he sold "fake perfume and jewellery on street corners".
-He made small appearances in a few music videos, including "Comin' On" by The Shamen in 1993, "Run to the Sun" by Erasure in 1994, and "Dream a Little Dream of Me" by The Beautiful South in 1995.
+He made small appearances in a few music videos, including "Comin' On" by the Shamen in 1993, "Run to the Sun" by Erasure in 1994, and "Dream a Little Dream of Me" by the Beautiful South in 1995.